Michael Harris II Preview, Player Props: Braves vs. Mets

 Michael Harris II At The Plate

-- Among qualifying hitters, he ranks 18th in batting average, while his on-base percentage ranks 67th and he is 57th in slugging.
+- Among qualifying hitters in MLB, his batting average ranks 21st, his on-base percentage ranks 74th, and he is 63rd in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.